mickfuzz/phd4/_posts/2021-10-29-project-and-design-approaches.md

 most pedagogies are still around behaviourist approaches.
 -->

 This is in line with socio-cultural understandings of how learning happens.
 Community in this context not only provides support in creative process but also motivates participation in the first place.
-Barbara Rogoff, a key researcher in the socio-cultural approaches to education describes _communities of learners_ - see http://tiny.cc/communityoflearners.
+Barbara Rogoff, a key researcher in the socio-cultural approaches to education describes _communities of learners_ - see http://tiny.cc/communityoflearners (updated this link it's mmu).
 Rogoff sees this approach as radically different from both instruction based models of learning and pure discovery learning.
 Instead participants have different levels of expertise and varied roles in a learning system working towards an authentic goal.
 Rogoff notes that this can be confusing to adults used to more instruction-based learning and that such a community in full swing can seem chaotic but that this is because complex and productive learning is happening in ways that we may be unused to.
 This chapter aims to help decode some of these practices and explore ways that educators have structured their learning environments to take advantage of this powerful approach.

 ### ACTIVITY - APPLYING A COMMUNITY APPROACH IN THE CLASSROOM

 Are you making the most of the power of communities in your classroom.
-Before you start your next unit of you work you can ask you self some of the following questions.
+Before you start your next unit of work you can ask you self some of the following questions.

-- Are learners x?
+- At what stages in your learners able to work together during your unit of work?
+Are there chances for peer feedback?
-- Are learners y?
+- Can you draw on the roles or identities that students have adopted in other work?
+Are they able to reflect on the specifics on those roles to contribute to the effectiveness of their teamwork?
-- Are learners z?
+- Is there a connection with other communities outside of the classroom?
+Can your learners make the connection directly?

 <!--
 And SINGPOSTING to the rest of the chapter